astorfi/Caffe_Deep_Learning/README.md

 You are more than welcome to contribute to this repository.
 If you'd like to contribute to Caffe_Deep_Learning, be sure to create a side branch first because pull request to master branch is locked.

 ## Caffe Installation

+As lots of the users may say `Caffe installation` is a challenging task.
+Please refer to [this installation](https://github.com/astorfi/Caffe_Deep_Learning/tree/master/Installation) for following a step by step process.